informalsystems/hermes/guide/src/tutorials/more-chains/start-relaying.md

     ```
     Hermes will first relay the pending packets that have not been relayed and then start passive relaying by listening to and acting on packet events.

+- Let's transfer `1000000 samoleans` from ibc-1 to ibc-3.
+Remember that there is a direct path between ibc-1 (channel-2) and ibc-3 (channel-1).

-- In a separate terminal, use the `ft-transfer` command to send `100000 samoleans` from ibc-0 to ibc-1 from channel-0:
+    - In a separate terminal, use the `ft-transfer` command to send `1000000 samoleans` from ibc-1 to ibc-3 from channel-2:
     ```shell
-        hermes tx ft-transfer --dst-chain ibc-1 --src-chain ibc-0 --src-port transfer --src-channel channel-0 --amount 100000 --timeout-seconds 1000
+        hermes tx ft-transfer --dst-chain ibc-3 --src-chain ibc-1 --src-port transfer --src-channel channel-2 --amount 1000000 --timeout-seconds 1000
     ```
+    - Wait a few seconds then query balances on `ibc-1` and `ibc-3`.
+You should observe that `ibc-1` lost 1000000 samoleans but `ibc-3` did not receive any:

+        * ibc-1 :
+        ```

+        ```
+        * ibc-3 :
+        ```

+        ```

+    - Observe the output on the relayer terminal and verify that no event is processed.

+    If you correctly created the packet filters in the [previous section](./build-the-topology.md), the relayer does not relay on this path.
+So what happened to the 1000000 samoleans you just sent ?
+It is stuck until a relayer decides to relay this packet to `ibc-3`.
+For now, let's forget about these samoleans.
+We can get as many as we want anyway.

+    It might be impossible to send packets directly from `ibc-1` to `ibc-3`, however, it is possible to use `ibc-2` as a bridge:

+    ```mermaid
+    graph LR;
+    ibc1 --> ibc2 --> ibc3
+    ```

+- In a separate terminal, use the `ft-transfer` command to send `1000000 samoleans` from ibc-1 to ibc-2 from channel-1:
+    ```shell
+        hermes tx ft-transfer --dst-chain ibc-2 --src-chain ibc-1 --src-port transfer --src-channel channel-1 --amount 1000000 --timeout-seconds 1000
+    ```
-- Wait a few seconds then query balances on `ibc-1` and `ibc-0`.
+- Wait a few seconds then query balances on `ibc-1` and `ibc-2`.
 You should observe something similar to:
-    - ibc-0:
+    - ibc-1:
         ```
             - amount: "99900000"
             denom: samoleans